chrisdavies/reduxr-obj-reducer/readme.md

 ## Usage

-A typical Redux reducer might look like this:
+With idiomatic Redux, a reducer would look something like this:

 ```js
 export default function (state, action) {